Mashed Potatoes Recipe

 Tips for Success

 • Start chilly.
 Begin boiling your potato cubes in cold water.
-This method ensures that the potatoes cook more evenly.
+Starting with cold water ensures that the potatoes cook more evenly.

-• Warm up the dairy.
+• Mash ‘em hot!
+Potatoes are best mashed when hot as they absorb milk and butter more easily, and that’s also true for the dairy.
 Heat your milk, cream, or butter slightly before adding it to your potatoes.
 This step makes it easier to mix, resulting in a creamier texture.

 What to Serve with Mashed Potatoes